Solar Whiz Commercial — FAQ’s

 6) An Example of Calculating the Recommended air changes per hour…

 A factory is 40m x 40m x 10m (16000 cubic metres).
-We multiply this by the recommended number of hourly air changes for effective ventilation in a factory (3-5, in this case 4).
+We multiply this by the recommended minimum number of hourly air changes for effective ventilation in a factory (3-5, in this case 4).
 The required airflow is, therefore:

 16000 (cubic metres) x 4 (no. of air changes) = 64000 cubic metres of airflow is recommended, per hour.